lzcjames/gitbook/Courses_Online/Oracle_Cloud_Infrastructure/Lesson_5.md

 It provides private IPv4 traffic for the communication mixed to on-premises and through the internet There are 2 mechanisms of DRG:
 - VPN Connect (IPSec VPN)
-encrypt the traffic goes through the internet.
+encrypt the traffic between your on-premises network (a data center or corporate LAN) and your Oracle virtual cloud network (VCN)
 - FastConnect
+private connection between your data center and Oracle Cloud Infrastructure.

 #### VPN Connect (IPSec VPN)